 100-D. Construction Inspections

 Work to remain accessible and exposed.
-Work shall remain accessible and exposed until Unless the Code Enforcement Officer advises otherwise, all work shall remain accessible and viewable until it has been inspected and accepted by the Code Enforcement Officer or by an Inspector authorized by the Code Enforcement Officer.
+Unless the Code Enforcement Officer advises otherwise, all work shall remain accessible and viewable until it has been inspected and accepted by the Code Enforcement Officer or by an Inspector authorized by the Code Enforcement Officer.
 The Permit Holder shall notify the Code Enforcement Officer when any element of work described in Section 100-D.2., below, is ready for inspection.

 Elements of work to be inspected.
 The following elements of the construction process shall be inspected, where applicable: